 Our attorneys have decades of trial experience, and we regularly face insurance companies in and out of the courtroom.
 We believe that everyone has an obligation to act fairly and keep their promises – including and especially insurance companies that claim to truly care about their policyholders.

 If you’ve been cheated by your insurance company and want to learn more about your legal options, you can contact Ken Fiedler Injury Law to speak to one of our skilled attorneys for free.
 To schedule your initial consultation, call our office in Denver, Colorado, at 720-996-0871 or our Chicago, Illinois office at 312-788-2600.
-You can also send us an email.
+You can also send us an email by filling the form below.